 The thesis seminar is meant to complement the guidance you receive from the supervisor within your study programme; it is not meant to replace it.
 The seminar will not provide any instruction with regard to the content of your thesis; it is meant to support you during the planning and writing process.
 The seminar instructor will not be involved in the grading of your thesis; the responsibility for the content and therefore for correcting and grading your thesis lies with your supervisor within your study programme.
 However, the seminar instructor will be in touch with your supervisor.

 MA Thesis procedure

-1. Students write their MA thesis in the final semseter of their Master’s.
+1. Students write their MA thesis in the final semester of their Master’s.
 This can be either the first (autumn) or second (spring) semester of the academic year.

-2. Before 15 February or 15 September, students need to have:
+2. Before 15 February (spring semester) or 15 September (autumn semester), students need to have:

 1) decided on a MA thesis subject and have written a proposal.
 Students fill out the digital form to submit their thesis proposals.
 NB: the subject needs to be based on one of your MA courses.
 Please indicated the related MA course.

 3. 15 February or 15 September at the latest, students fill out the digital form to submit their thesis proposals.
 NB: You do not have to approach a second reader yourself.
 Discuss with your supervisor who the second reader could be and include this name in the form.